eclipse/mraa/docs/building.md

 ~~~~~~~~~~~~~

 ## Building Java bindings
 Have JAVA_HOME set to JDK install directory.
-Most distributions set this from /etc/profile.d/ and have a way of switching between alternatives.
+Most distributions set this from `/etc/profile.d/`
+ and have a way of switching between alternatives.
 We support both OpenJDK and Oracle's JDK.
-On Arch Linux with openjdk8 you'll have to set this yourself like this:
+ On Arch Linux with OpenJDK 8 you'll have to set this yourself like this:
 ~~~~~~~~~~~~~{.sh}
 export JAVA_HOME=/usr/lib/jvm/default/
 ~~~~~~~~~~~~~
-Then use the cmake configuration flag:
+Then use the CMake configuration flag:
- -DBUILDSWIGJAVA=ON
+ `-DBUILDSWIGJAVA=ON`
-To compile Example.java
+To compile `Example.java`
 ~~~~~~~~~~~~~{.sh}
 javac -cp $DIR_WHERE_YOU_INSTALLED_MRAA/mraa.jar:.
 Example.java
 ~~~~~~~~~~~~~
-To run, make sure libmraajava.so is in LD_LIBRARY_PATH
+To run, make sure `libmraajava.so` is in `LD_LIBRARY_PATH`
  ~~~~~~~~~~~~~{.sh}
 jave -cp $DIR_WHERE_YOU_INSTALLED_MRAA/mraa.jar:.
 Example
 ~~~~~~~~~~~~~

-## Building an IPK/RPM package using cpack
+## Building an IPK/RPM package using `cpack`

-You can get cpack to generate an IPK or RPM package fairly easily if you have
+You can get `cpack` to generate an IPK or RPM package fairly easily if you have
 the correct packaging tools

 ~~~~~~~~~~~~~{.sh}